Piers Morgan To Donald Trump: ‘More Americans Were Killed By Toddlers With Guns Than By Muslim Terrorists — Where’s The Executive Order For That?’

 The Daily says records show Trump doesn’t have any financial interests or ties to any of the countries banned by his executive order.
 Piers calls it an unreasonable and “absurd” move on Trump’s part.

-Piers Morgan’s Trump attacks are nothing new; the former CNN journalist is known for speaking his mind and rejecting political correctness when expressing a position.
+Piers Morgan’s Trump attacks are nothing new.
+The former CNN journalist is known for speaking his mind and rejecting political correctness when expressing a position.
 In a previous Inquisitr report, the British television personality got into hot water when his tweet proposed a “Men’s March” in response to the recent “Women’s March on Washington,” a demonstration of “rabid feminists” aimed at Trump’s proposed Muslim ban and divisive policies.

 Trump 'Muslim ban' illegal under human rights law, says UN https://t.co/KujT3gFf6S